How much does it cost to go to Acera?

 Does Acera have financial aid?

-We are now offering a limited number of financial aid stipends that cap tuition at approximately $16,900–$17,800 per year.
+We offer a limited number of financial aid stipends that cap tuition at approximately $16,900–$17,800 per year.
 Each year, families must follow the financial aid process and re-apply for the stipend.
 Currently, the one-time building fee of $3000 for newly enrolling students is not covered by the Financial Aid Stipend.
+Find out more on our Tuition and Aid page.

 How many children are in a class?

 I’m not sure if I want to apply.
-Can I set up an interview or school tour to help me decide?
+Can I set up an interview or school tour first?

 See for yourself!
 In the video below, Acera alumni share their experiences at high schools across Massachusetts.